VisionZ/Mount-Rainier-Insights-Dashboard/README.md

 # Mount-Rainier-Insights-Dashboard

 A Kibana dashboard app that displays insightful climb and weather data
-that helps prospector climbers plan for a trip to Mount Rainier.
+that helps climbers plan for a trip to Mount Rainier.

 Technologies Used: Elasticsearch, Kibana, .NET, C#